 Dr. Ozcan Vieira, E.

-As an Assistant Professor at the TU Delft Faculty of Industrial Design Engineering, I teach and do research on `form and experience-driven' and `sound-driven' design.
+As an Associate Professor at the TU Delft Faculty of Industrial Design Engineering, I teach and do research on `form and experience-driven' and `sound-driven' design.
 My academic career started at the TU Delft as well, with doing a PhD study on products sounds (`Product sounds: Fundamentals and application').
 With this study, I am the first to establish a comprehensive theory about product sounds based on empirical evidence.

 Sound design has always fascinated me, regarding my background as a sound designer for a popular radio station (Radyo ODTU) in Ankara, Turkey, and as an interaction designer for Novo Design Group in Lisbon, Portugal.
 Industrial Design got my interest in the Middle East Technical University in Ankara, where I received my degree in Industrial Design.
 Due to this whole journey in several countries, I speak Turkish, English and Portuguese.